OccTENS: 3D Occupancy World Model via Temporal Next-Scale Prediction: Method

 \subsubsection{Multi-modal Camera Pose Aggregation}

-A key challenge for diffusion-based methods \cite{wang2024occsora, gu2024dome} is that they can not conduct the motion planning task for their condition inputs with GT trajectories, while the existing auto-regressive solutions \cite{wei2024occllama, zheng2023occworld, xu2025occ} suffer from controlling the occupancy generation with given camera pose (or trajectory).
+A key challenge for diffusion-based methods \cite{wang2024occsora, gu2024dome} is that they can not conduct the motion planning task because they require the ground-truth future trajectory as a fixed conditioning input throughout diffusion sampling.
+At the same time, the existing auto-regressive solutions \cite{wei2024occllama, zheng2023occworld, xu2025occ} suffer from controlling the occupancy generation with given camera pose (or trajectory).
 In OccTENS, we introduce a multi-modal camera pose aggregation module tailored for auto-regressive generative models, which enables motion planning and pose control simultaneously.

 For auto-regressive models, we would add a BOS token before occupancy tokens, indicating the beginning of an occupancy frame sequence.
 To better integrate the ego-vehicle motion into our prediction paradigm, we treat the motion token as $0$-th scale token $\mathbf{f}_0$ and splice it before the multi-scale occupancy tokens, resulting in $M+1$ tokens $\{ \mathbf{f}_{t}^0, \mathbf{f}_{t}^{1}, ..., \mathbf{f}_{t}^{M} \}$ for each frame.
 Thus, the autoregressive likelihood is reformulated as